COMMON Blocks and BLOCKDATA Subprograms

 Initialisation

 Variables in blank COMMON blocks may be initialised with READ or assignment statements but not with a DATA statement.
-The same restrictions apply to named COMMON blocks with one important difference: named COMMON blocks may be initialised in a special nonexecutable subroutine called a BLOCKDATA subprogram.
+The same restrictions apply to named COMMON blocks with one important difference: named COMMON blocks may be initialised in a special nonexecutable subroutine called a BLOCK DATA subprogram.

-SAVE
+SAVE Statement

 When a subroutine or function is exited, local variables become undefined.
 The same thing may happen with the variables stored in named COMMON blocks.
 Therefore, it is possible to SAVE an entire named COMMON block (but not individual variables in the block) in a procedure with the command